AssemblyScript/website/src/status.md

 Another effect of the above is that AssemblyScript does not have an `any` type or `undefined` value.

+### Symbols

+The standard library implements [`Symbol`](./stdlib/symbol.md), and it is possible to work with and create new symbols, but there is no deep compiler integration like registration of `Symbol.iterator` etc. yet.

 ### Closures

 Closures (functions with a captured environment) are not yet supported and we are waiting for the Function References 🦄 and Garbage collection 🦄 (captured environments are GC'ed) proposals to land.
 However, since this is a crucial language feature, we may end up with a filler implementation using linear memory.
 Not available yet, though.